umrosbrian/pycharm_notes/PyCharm.md

     - `File > Settings > Tools > Shared Indexes`
     - `Don't download, use local indexes`

 ## symbols

 Different operating systems have different symbols for the same keys.
 [This](http://xahlee.info/comp/unicode_computing_symbols.html) is a great place to look for equivalencies along with copy/pasting unicode characters for various symbols.

-It's a stinker that you really have to zoom in on these buggers.

 ### Mac specific